TCM and Multiples Sclerosis

 MS & Herbal Medicine

-In treating MS, the combining of specific herbs varies according to which Patterns of Disharmony the patient manifests.
+Herbal medicine may be used to treat MSthe combination of specific herbs varies according to which Patterns of Disharmony the patient manifests.

 - For Dampness Patterns, herbs such as Cang Zhu (Rhizoma Atractylodis Lanceae) and Yi Yi Ren (Semen Coicis Lachryma Jobi) are appropriate to strengthen the Spleen and drain Dampness.
 If there are prevalent signs of a recent invasion of Exterior Dampness, herbs such as Huo Xiang (Herba Agastachis) and Pei Lan (Herba Eupatorii) may be added as well.